sradics/digital-garden/_notes/Team Genius.md

 ---
 Tenure It turns out that the longer you keep a team together, the fewer the negative effects of its diversity.
 The laboratory consensus is that more intragroup contact ultimately reduces the usual negative effects of social categorization, such as stereotyping and prejudices. — location: [1558](kindle://book?action=open&asin=B00OG8AXKO&location=1558) ^ref-13293

 ---
+Because the believers are willing to engage in more sharing of information and perspectives—and that sharing ultimately pays — location: [1624](kindle://book?action=open&asin=B00OG8AXKO&location=1624) ^ref-61616

+---
+Tenure It turns out that the longer you keep a team together, the fewer the negative effects of its diversity.
+The laboratory consensus is that more intragroup contact ultimately reduces the usual negative effects of social categorization, such as stereotyping and — location: [1632](kindle://book?action=open&asin=B00OG8AXKO&location=1632) ^ref-60525

+---
 Familiarity helps team members not only to coordinate their activities but also to carry over those communication skills from one project to the next.
 In addition, the more frequently team members work together, the better they become at innovation by integrating each other’s knowledge. — location: [1562](kindle://book?action=open&asin=B00OG8AXKO&location=1562) ^ref-18537